Skip to main content

 Return Processing Funding Response

 Lead API returns a 200 response indicating success and the Funding object is in a processing status.
+At this point, Lead has not yet deposited the funds into the Funding FBO.

 9